How to Become a General Nurse Practitioner

 As previously mentioned, you must earn a master’s degree to become a Nurse Practitioner.

-The following considerations should be taken into account before you enroll in an MSN program:
+The below factors should be considered before you enroll in an MSN program:

-- Tuition costs do not always include expenses like books, program fees, or other mandatory fees.
+- If tuition costs include expenses like books, program fees, or other mandatory fees

-- Most schools offer some form of financial aid.
+- If the schools offer some form of financial aid

 General Nurse Practitioner Licensure